PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 |PhaserEditor|_ is a commercial product, you `should purchase a license key <https://gumroad.com/l/phasereditor/>`_ to use it in all its potential (**Premium** mode).
 However, by default, it runs in a **Free** mode that provides all the features and tools but is limited to a certain number of game assets.

-To activate the editor, click on *Help → Unlock Phaser Editor*, it shows an activation dialog, write the purchased license key and click on the **Activate** button.
+To unlock the **Premium** mode, click on *Help → Unlock Phaser Editor* to open the activation dialog.
+Write the purchased license key and click on the **Activate** button.

 This is a table with a comparison between the **Free** and **Premium** mode: